Outburn-IL/fume-community/README.md

 Installation & deployment instructions can be found at our [getting started](docs/getting-started.md) page.

+For breaking changes in the next major refactor, see [migration guide](docs/migration-guide.md).

 For further documentation & examples you can watch our [video tutorials](https://youtube.com/playlist?list=PL44ht-s6WWPfgVNkibzMj_UB-ex41rl49).

 ---